 Even before Covid-19 restrictions were put into place, many companies were beginning to favor remote hiring.
 Almost 62% of employees in the US say that they work remotely on some occasions and 30% telecommute full-time.

 So what does the rise of remote work mean for you?
 First of all, remote works = a broader range of work gigs that you can pursue — cross-country and internationally.
+Also you can dab into freelancing and book gigs via popular freelance marketplaces like Upwork.
 On the other hand, you’ll need to persuade a potential employer that you can thrive when working independently.

 We’ve lined up several helpful tips just for that, followed by a great cover letter example for a remote position.